 More searching may find an obituary, sexton records, or family bible records.
 There is also the possibility that Nannie didn't know what year she was born.
 Many people who grew up on farms did not celebrate birth days.
 But by comparing lots of records and identifying the informant, you can come up with the most likely date.
 For now, we are sticking with 1865, since 2 of the 3 sources match, and we know who the informant was on the death record, and that informant lived with the deceased.

 What about you?
 Do you have some discrepancies in your dates?
 Try identifying the informant, and comparing documents to see what is more reliable.
-And as always, I'm here to help you on your family history journey.
-Click here to see how I can help you further your research!
+And as always, let me know how I can help you with your genealogy research!